-Application Service Provider (ASP): An Internet-based organization hosting applications on its own servers within its own facilities.
-Customers license the application and access it through a browser over the Internet or via some other network.
-See Software as a Solution (SaaS).
+Application Service Provider (ASP): An internet-based organization that hosts applications on its own servers within its own facilities.
+Customers license the application and access it through a browser over the internet or via some other network.
+See Software as a Service (SaaS).

-Architecture: Refers to the hardware, software or combination of hardware and software comprising a computer system or network.
+Architecture: Refers to the hardware, software, or combination of hardware and software comprising a computer system or network.
 "Open architecture" describes computer and network components that are more readily interconnected and interoperable.
 "Closed architecture" describes components that are less readily interconnected and interoperable.

-Archival Data: Information an organization maintains for long-term storage and record keeping purposes but which is not immediately accessible to the user of a computer system.
-Archival data may be written to removable media such as a CD, magneto-optical media, tape or other electronic storage device or may be maintained on system hard drives.
-Some systems allow users to retrieve archival data directly while other systems require the intervention of an IT professional.
+Archival Data: Information an organization maintains for longterm storage and record-keeping purposes, but which may not be immediately accessible to the user of a computer system.
+Archival data may be written to removable media or may be maintained on system hard drives.
+Some systems allow users to retrieve archival data directly, while other systems require the intervention of an IT professional.